 Nominations: The nomination should include an approximately 500 word description of the firm’s activities, the community impact and any publicity (as in local newspapers or bar publications) resulting from the firm’s service.
-The recipient will receive an award and will be honored at the NCBA 2018 Fall Conference in Nashville, TN.
+The recipient will receive an award and will be honored at the NCBA 2019 Fall Conference in Washington, D.C.
 If you are proud of your firm’s community contributions, please submit your firm for nomination.
 Self-nominations are expected.
 Click here for a nomination form.

 Previous Community Service Award Recipients: